 Each year, the Broadmoor Family is invited to offer nominations for qualified men to serve as deacons.
+As we love God, love people, and are used to change the world around us, God positions key people to lead the charge in investing in others through servant leadership as deacons.
 After a careful vetting process, qualified nominees meet with our pastors, as well as with our Deacon Nominee Review Team.
 Once accepted and approved by the church body, these men are ordained and celebrated in a special evening service.

 Acts 6:1-6 NIV